Feyluxx/Gateway_Services/README.md

 Delete any existing rules other than the nameserver rule, and add to A rules
 @	IN	A	*ip address of server*
 *	IN	A	*ip address of server*
-Test your configuration by using a computer on the network to run an nslookup on your domain using your servers ip as their configured dns server.¬¬¬
+Test your configuration by using a computer on the network to run an nslookup on your domain using your servers ip as their configured dns server.
 DHCP; sudo apt-get install isc-dhcp-server
 To configure dhcp, use nano to edit the configuration file; /etc/dhcp/dhcpd.conf Change all required information for the configuration file (what you want your dhcp server to give out to clients)